billwonggg/world-covid-restrictions/README.md

 > #### Here are some of my responsibilities during the bootcamp: <br>
 >
-> - #### Led the frontend team: delegated tasks, initiated discussions, reviewed code, merged all files, helped team members debug and test code.
+> - #### Led the front-end team: delegated tasks, initiated discussions, reviewed code, merged all files, helped team members debug and test code.
 > - #### Implemented the entire interactive map component: clickable countries, country outlines and popups with Leaflet and GeoJSON, dynamic color scheme and legend reflective of the restriction levels.
 > - #### Connected the frontend to the backend AWS API Gateway with asynchronous POST requests.
 > - #### Processed the JSON data from the backend and integrated it into the map and information tabs with React States and Hooks.